 The defined benefit scheme is established under an irrevocable deed of trust and trustees are appointed by the board of the Authority.
 The defined benefit scheme was closed to new members from 1 January 2003.
-A full actuarial valuation was carried out for section 28 FRS102 purposes by a qualified actuary of JLT Benefit Solutions Limited as at 31 December 2017 and 2016.
+A full actuarial valuation was carried out for section 28 FRS102 purposes by a qualified actuary of JLT Benefit Solutions Limited as at 31 December 2018 and 2017.

-The most recent triennial actuarial valuation for funding purposes completed by the scheme actuary C Snow (Fellow of the Institute of Actuaries) on 22 March 2016 determined contributions on pensionable salaries from the employer of 31.7% and employees 5%.
+The most recent triennial actuarial valuation for funding purposes completed by the scheme actuary C Snow (Fellow of the Institute of Actuaries) on 28 March 2019 determined contributions on pensionable salaries from the employer of nil and employees 5%.
 There were no amounts outstanding at the year end.